wso2-incubator/kube-resource-analyzer/README.md

 ## Data Collection Notebook

-The first notebook `Data Collection.ipynb` has information on how to retrieve large result data sets from azure log analytics workspace and the KQL queries necessary to obtain this perf data.
+The first notebook `Data_Collection.ipynb` has information on how to retrieve large result data sets from azure log analytics workspace and the KQL queries necessary to obtain this perf data.

 ## Recommendation Algorithm Notebook

-The second notebook contains an implementation of the recommendation algorithm which will calculate request, limit values for cpu and memory for containers using their perf data.
+The second notebook `Resource_Recommendation_Algorithm.ipynb` contains an implementation of the recommendation algorithm which will calculate request, limit values for cpu and memory for containers using their perf data.
 These recommendations will improve resource utilisation/performance/stability by addressing underprovsioning and overprovisioning of resources.